New Jersey Minimum Wage for 2018, 2019

 Contents :: New Jersey Minimum Wage

-The current minimum wage in New Jersey is $8.60 per hour.
+The current minimum wage in New Jersey is $8.85 per hour.
+The tipped minimum wage is $2.13.
 Minimum wage increase history is as follows: $8.38 per hour in January 2015.
 In 2013, voters approved a constitutional amendment to raise the New Jersey minimum wage a full dollar from $7.25 per hour to $8.25 per hour as of January 2014.
 This amendment also attached New Jersey's minimum wage to the Consumer Price Index (CPI), so the minimum wage may be adjusted based on the CPI every year on September 30th.

 College students may be paid as little as 85% of the minimum wage by their college or university, and certain occupations held by minors under age 18 are completely exempt.
 Employees at nonprofit or religious summer camps or retreats are exempt from the minimum wage between June and September.
 Unlike most other states, seasonal and agricultural workers are not exempt from the minimum wage.